Books

 Michelle's submission titled "Bitch Wings" won FIRST PLACE in the humor category of the 2021 annual SouthWest Writers competition and is published in their anthology titled Ramblings & Reflections: Winning Words of SouthWest Writers' 2021 Contest, available on Amazon.com (click here).

-~~JOHANSEN FINE ART: ESSENCE OF THE HUMAN FORM is an art book profiling the evolution of portraiture created by renown artist Jay Johansen.
-Smith revised and edited the book, published in July 2014, for which Mr. Johansen retains copyright.
+Johansen Fine Art: Essence of the Human Form is an art book profiling the evolution of portraiture created by renown artist Jay Johansen.
+Revised and edited by Michelle Smith, the book was published in July 2014.
+Jay Johansen retains copyright.

-~~MELVIN JOHANSEN, SCULPTOR: A LIFETIME OF CELEBRATING THE NATURAL WORLD is an art book written and edited by Dr. Smith.
+Melvin Johansen, Sculptor: A Lifetime of Celebrating the Natural World is an art book written and edited by Michelle Smith.
 All images and text taken from the book that are represented on this website are reproduced with permission from Jay Johansen (Jay Johansen Studio, LLC), copyright 2007.

 ISBN 978-0-615-16111-2